thisisselva18/BREVITY_Uno/.github/CONTRIBUTING.md

 ## 🧱 Backend Setup Guide (Node.js) <a id="backend-setup-guide-nodejs"></a>

+Required only for backend development.
+Not needed for frontend work since the backend is already deployed.

 ### 1. Navigate to the Server Directory <a id="1-navigate-to-the-server-directory"></a>

 If you haven't already cloned the repo: